gambitproject/gambit/doc/pyapi.rst

    Creates a new :py:class:`gambit.Game` consisting of a trivial game tree, with one node, which is both root and terminal, and no players.

+.. py:function:: new_table(dim)

+   Creates a new :py:class:`gambit.Game` with a strategic representation.
+The parameter dim is a list of the number of strategies for each player.

 .. py:class:: Game